Best Cold-Weather Sleeping Bags of 2023

 Sleeping bags come in a variety of shapes and sizes for all preferences.

-Think of a mummy bag that tapers at the feet.
+Think of a traditional mummy bags that taper at the feet.
 It may compress down smaller and weigh less, but if you’re the kind of person who likes to kick their feet around a bit in their sleep, this bag probably isn’t for you.

 On the flip side, a bag that allows you a bit more room may be more comfortable but less efficient at trapping air, and thus a bit less warm.
 It will also, of course, take up more pack space.